TL;DR

 Overview

-Venture capitalist Marc Andreessen has lauded DeepSeek’s AI as a “groundbreaking achievement”, while the company claims its models rival industry leaders like ChatGPT at a fraction of the cost.
-DeepSeek reportedly invested only $6 million in its development, a stark contrast to the billions spent by US AI companies.
+Venture capitalist Marc Andreessen called it a “groundbreaking achievement”.
+The lab claims its models rival industry leaders like ChatGPT at a fraction of the cost - and the $6 million training figure, compared to the billions spent by US AI companies, made that claim very hard to dismiss.

 DeepSeek had already shipped its V3 base model in late December 2024, but it was the R1 reasoning release in January 2025 that broke into the mainstream.
 The lab has continued iterating since - V3.1, V3.2, and further reasoning-tuned variants - and has cemented its place as one of the most credible open-weight competitors to the US frontier labs.